 Learn more about the Laidlaw Scholars program by visiting their website.

-Monday March 26–Friday, March 30: Interviews of applicants
+February-March: Interviews of applicants

-Early April: Laidlaw Scholars announced
+March-April: Laidlaw Scholars announced

 Laidlaw Scholars will engage in two main pursuits over the course of 16 months: (1) independent research that will extend over two summers, with 6 weeks each summer dedicated to the development of research skills and the exploration of a specific topic with guidance from a faculty member; and (2) the development of knowledge, skills and attributes that will train them to be future leaders in their fields.